gitorious/ce-installer/upgrading.md

 ### Fix deprecated configuration options

 We changed the names of some configuration options and removed others.
+You can use this scipt to automatically port the old settings.

+    cd /var/www/gitorious/app
+    bin/upgrade-gitorious3-config config/gitorious.yml config/gitorious.yml

 You will see the deprecation warnings when you push to any repository, but the easier way to see them is to run:

     cd /var/www/gitorious/app
     RAILS_ENV=production bundle exec rails r ''